 Indoors, Norwegian culture is showcased through weapons, traditional handicraft items, folk attire, and much more!

-Usually, I’d say you can’t leave Oslo without visiting the Viking Ship Museum… But sadly, the Viking Ship Museum is closed until 2026.
+Usually, I’d say you canโt leave Oslo without visiting the Viking Ship Museum… But sadly, the Viking Ship Museum is closed until 2027, reopening as the Museum of the Viking Age.

 The museum is currently undergoing renovations and expanding beyond just Viking ships, into Viking history.